scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 ## JDK 12 compatibility notes

-As of February 2019, JDK 12 is not in full release, but early-access builds are available.
-Note that even the final JDK 12 release will not be an LTS release, so the remarks above about non-LTS releases apply.
+JDK 12 was released in March 2019.
+But it is not an LTS release, so the remarks above about non-LTS releases apply.

-Scala has not yet been extensively tested on JDK 12.
+Scala has not been extensively tested on JDK 12.

 However, the Scala 2.12 community build is [up and running](https://scala-ci.typesafe.com/view/scala-2.12.x/job/scala-2.12.x-jdk12-integrate-community-build/) on an early-access JDK 12 build, and most projects are green.